 Because nerve injuries take so long to heal and often require surgery, they usually result in high medical bills.
 You may be forced to take time off from work to heal; and even after healing, you may not be able to perform your regular duties.
 Nerve injuries can have a lifelong impact, leaving you unable to enjoy the simple things in life like playing with a child or pet, or going for a stroll outside.

 You shouldn’t be left with high debt and a lower quality of life because someone else chose not to act responsibly.
 When someone hurts another person, whether on purpose or not, they should be held accountable for the pain they caused.

-If you have been involved in an accident that resulted in nerve damage, you are likely feeling frightened, hopeless, and stressed about your future.
+If you have been involved in an accident in Virginia that resulted in nerve damage, you are likely feeling frightened, hopeless, and stressed about your future.
 We at GibsonSingleton Virginia Injury Attorneys understand what you are going through.
-Contact us at (804) 413-6777 to set up a free meeting to find out what you can do.
+Contact us at (804) 413-6777 or toll-free at (855) 781-6777 to set up a free meeting to find out what you can do.
 You won’t owe us a cent unless we win your case.
 Call us today and let us answer your questions.

 It costs you nothing for our firm to represent you.
 We only get paid when you do.
 Learn more